 While most people are familiar with red raspberries, there are different varieties, ranging from black to purple, yellow, and white.
-Some types are more popular in other parts of the world, but the most common and well-loved variety, both for eating and skincare usage, is the red raspberry.
+Some types are more popular in other parts of the world, but the red raspberry is the most common and well-loved variety, both for eating and skincare usage.

 Raspberries have some benefits for the skin, whether they are applied topically or consumed.

 Though it might be tempting to mash up some fresh raspberries from the supermarket, you may end up with a red face.
 Therefore, it is best to use an extract that is from raspberries.

 Raspberries are packed with helpful antioxidants.
 There is much discussion about antioxidants in the skincare community, what they are for, and how valuable they are for the skin.
 The simplest description of what antioxidants do is protect the skin from free radicals.
 Free radicals are exasperated from sun exposure.

 When the skin is exposed to too much sun or environmental pollutants, it can encounter free radicals, which can significantly age your complexion's surface, leaving you with fine lines and wrinkles.

 When free radicals proliferate, they destroy individual skin cells; they can cause some cells to mutate and begin to reproduce unchecked, which can be the beginning stages of cancer.
 The antioxidants in raspberries protect the skin from free radicals.